-Cooking Sake is one of the important ingredients in Japanese cooking.
-This is the secret for making delicious and put ‘Umami’ taste in Japanese dishes.
+Cooking Sake is one of the most important ingredients in Japanese cooking.
+This is the secret for making delicious meals and putting ‘Umami’ taste in Japanese dishes.

 Sake is an important ingredient in Japanese cooking.
 I used to cook everything without using Sake because I wasn’t sure how Sake actually works in recipes and it sounded too advanced for my level of cooking.

 This article explains everything about Sake for cooking, so you can understand the importance of it and you will probably stock at least one bottle of cooking Sake for the rest of your life!

 In an English world, Sake is identified as rice wine which is produced by fermenting sugar that naturally comes from fruit.
 Like beer, Sake is also brewed.
 Japanese Sake is so delicious as a drink but also used widely for various cooking.
 Some people use drinking Sake for cooking but some use Sake that is sold specifically to be used as an ingredient for cooking.

 Sake is often used in marinades for fish and meat to soften and remove their smell and add umami flavor and sweetness.
 That is the reason we use Sake for soups, sauces, simmered dishes, and grilled dishes.

 Umami : Umami, known as monosodium glutamate, is one of the core five tastes including sweet, sour, bitter, and salty.
 Umami means “essence of deliciousness” in Japanese, and its taste is often described as the meaty, savory deliciousness that deepens flavor.

 There are a lot of types of Sake you can choose from at Asian or Japanese grocery stores.
 The most popular ones are Sho Chiku Bai, Ozeki, and Gekkeikan.